Amoghrd/netobserv-catalog/Konflux.md

 ## After release

 After a release, the following steps should be done:
-1. bump / update all repos for next version: you can run [this script](https://github.com/netobserv/documents/blob/main/hack/prepare-next-version.sh) from each repo.
+1. for y-stream releases only, prepare the next release branch: see [sync-scripts#create-new-release-branch](https://github.com/netobserv/sync-scripts#create-new-release-branch).
+2. bump the next z-stream version: see [sync-scripts#bump-next-z-stream](https://github.com/netobserv/sync-scripts#bump-next-z-stream).
-2. merge the nudging PRs that are generated after those changes
+3. merge the nudging PRs that are generated after those changes
-3. update ystream and zstream in [netobserv-catalog](https://github.com/netobserv/netobserv-catalog):
+4. update ystream and zstream in [netobserv-catalog](https://github.com/netobserv/netobserv-catalog):
   - updating the dependency graph (replace tags...) with the version just-released
-  - only after step 2. is complete AND the bundle on-push jobs succeeded, regenerate all catalogs
+  - only after step 3. is complete AND the bundle on-push jobs succeeded, regenerate all catalogs

 ### Redirecting branches (after ystream release)